Marlins vs. Cardinals Player Props Betting Odds

 Arraez Stats

-- Arraez has 130 hits with 19 doubles, a triple, three home runs, 28 walks and 43 RBI.
-He's also stolen one base.
+- Arraez has put up 131 hits with 19 doubles, a triple, three home runs and 28 walks.
+He has driven in 44 runs with one stolen base.

 Arraez Recent Games